History of economic thought: The General Theory

 During the Great Depression, Keynes published his most important work, The General Theory of Employment, Interest and Money (1936).
-The Great Depression had been sparked by the Wall Street Crash of 1929, leading to massive rises in unemployment in the United States, leading to debts being recalled from European borrowers, and an economic domino effect across the world.
+The Great Depression had been sparked by the Wall Street crash of 1929, leading to massive rises in unemployment in the United States, leading to debts being recalled from European borrowers, and an economic domino effect across the world.
 Orthodox economics called for a tightening of spending, until business confidence and profit levels could be restored.
 Keynes by contrast, had argued in A Tract on Monetary Reform (1923) (which argues for a stable currency) that a variety of factors determined economic activity, and that it was not enough to wait for the long run market equilibrium to restore itself.
 As Keynes famously remarked:

 On top of the supply of money, Keynes identified the propensity to consume, inducement to invest, marginal efficiency of capital, liquidity preference, and multiplier effect as variables which determine the level of the economy's output, employment, and price levels.
 Much of this esoteric terminology was invented by Keynes especially for his General Theory.
-Keynes argued that if savings were being withheld from investment in financial markets, total spending falls, leading to reduced incomes and unemployment, which reduces savings again.
+Keynes argued that if savings were being withheld from investment, total spending falls, leading to reduced incomes and unemployment, which reduces savings again.
 This continues until the desire to save becomes equal to the desire to invest, which means a new "equilibrium" is reached and the spending decline halts.
 This new "equilibrium" is a depression, where people are investing less, have less to save and less to spend.